-The CERBERO project proposes (and investigates) new ways to define the intermediate format between tools to solve the interoperability problems mentioned above.
-In summary, the CERBERO project propose a two-layered intermediate format that decouples the model information (content) from the way the information is represented (schema).
+The CERBERO project proposes (and investigates) new ways to exchange model information between tools and solve the interoperability problems mentioned above.
+CERBERO proposes a two-layered interoperability framework (CIF) that decouples the model information (content) from the way the information is represented (schema).
 This approach is innovative, follows modern developments in non-schema databases, and promises to bring advantages in three aspects: